-The quarter over quarter increase of \$3.5 million in cost of revenues resulted from a \$2.9 million increase in personnel and other labor-related costs and a \$1.2 million increase in facilities and infrastructure costs.
-The increase was partially offset by a \$0.6 million decline in other costs.
-The increase in personnel and other labor-related costs was attributable primarily to an increase in salary and related benefit costs, which included the impact of annual staff salary increases.
-The increase in facilities and infrastructure costs was attributable primarily to an increase in allocated facility and information system costs associated with the increase in professional services activities.
+The year-to-date period over period increase of \$6.8 million in cost of revenues resulted from a \$5.8 million increase in personnel and other labor-related costs and a \$1.9 million increase in facilities and infrastructure costs.
+The increase was partially offset by a \$0.9 million decline in other costs.
+The increase in personnel and other labor-related costs was attributable primarily to an increase in salary and related benefit costs.
+The increase in facilities and infrastructure costs was attributable to an increase in allocated costs associated with an increase in professional services activities.

-Over the next several quarters, we expect that cost of revenues as a percentage of revenues will be consistent with that incurred during the quarter ended December 31, 2006.
+We expect that cost of revenues as a percentage of revenues in fiscal 2007 will be consistent with or slightly higher than that incurred during fiscal 2006.